somsubhra88/Obsidian-Vault/zData/Dynamic Price Optimization Dataflow Documentation.md

 - Robustness - how the entire engine is performing over the days without any human interaction, that needs to be validated.
 - Success - the biggest question is that whether we're at all benefited from the Dynamic Pricing Engine.

-Because of the above mentioned reasons we wanted to track
+Because of the above mentioned reasons we wanted to track the following metrics -

+## Revenue

+## Uplift
+## Margin Percentage
+## Uplift Percentage